-On top of saving money, it’s important to prepare for virtual aspects of car buying that would normally be in person, such as financing, test drives, and signing for the purchase.
+To have the best experience possible, it’s important to prepare for the virtual aspects of buying a car that would normally be done in person — such as financing, test drives, and signing for the purchase.

-Set a Budget and Find Financing
+Set A Budget And Find Financing

-Contact the Dealership for a Test Drive
+Contact The Dealership For A Test Drive

 For more helpful tips on buying a car, visit our Buy a Car Life Guidance section.